Outbound-Process/.github/.github/ISSUE_TEMPLATE/set-up-github-repository.md

 ---

 To create the private repository, some additional information is needed.
-Please fill out the form below and make sure to stick to the [publishing process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) (starting with task F1) and to adhere to the [publishing guidelines](https://wiki.wdf.sap.corp/wiki/display/ospodocs/OSS+Publishing+Guidelines).
+Please fill out the form below (**please only edit it in the original post**, don't copy the content to a new comment or a new issue!) and make sure to stick to the [publishing process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) (starting with task F1) and to adhere to the [publishing guidelines](https://wiki.wdf.sap.corp/wiki/display/ospodocs/OSS+Publishing+Guidelines).

 ### 1. Organization for the repository
 _The organization that the repository will belong to.
 If you want to publish in an organization different from github.com/sap, the approval of the OSPO is required._